cchantep/tnuctipun/FIELD_NAMING_IMPLEMENTATION.md

 - Comprehensive error handling
 - Updated documentation and examples
 - Complete functionality tests
-- The `nessus` attribute is registered and working correctly
+- The `tnuctipun` attribute is registered and working correctly

 ✅ **All Features Working:**